Get early access to the new Timeneye mobile apps! Track time offline and keep busy without worrying about having an internet connection

 Use your Timeneye credentials to log in to the Widget.
 All you need are your Timeneye username and password.

-Leave the Timeneye widget on the side for a moment to go in the Integrations section of your Timeneye workspace.
+Leave the Timeneye widget on the side for a moment to go to the Integrations section of your Timeneye workspace.

 Look for the Jira icon in the integrations list.